 But Virani, Director of the John C. Wells Planetarium, did know early on that what went on in the heavens interested him greatly.

-"When I was in elementary school, I remember learning about the planets and their orbits and revolution vs. rotation and understanding that, so much so that the next day when we were doing a review, I put up my hand when the teacher asked," said Virani.
+"When I was in elementary school, I remember learning about the planets and their orbits and revolution vs. rotation and understanding that, so much so that the next day when we were doing a review, I put up my hand up every time when the teacher asked review questions," said Virani.

 As Virani grew older, his interest in astronomy kept up.
 The technological advancements that allowed the field of astronomy to become clearer to the rest of the world also fueled his desire.
 With the development of facilities such as the Chandra X-ray Observatory and the Hubble Space Telescope, two of NASA's space-based "Great Observatories" that have revolutionized our understanding of the cosmos, pictures of nebulae, super novas and other objects in space captivated Virani.

 "I wanted to understand what was going on and why it was the way it was.
 And so that mesmerized me.
 Wanting to know where we fit in this bigger picture and if we're alone," said Virani, who also teaches in the JMU Department of Physics and Astronomy.
 Prior to pursuing graduate work in astrophysics at Yale, Shanil worked for 5+ years as part of the science operations team of the Chandra X-ray Observatory which is managed by the Smithsonian Astrophysical Observatory located in Cambridge, MA.
 "I think every astronomer wonders, is there life elsewhere?
 And if there is, how do we find that, how do we detect it, how do we look for it?"